-The module addresses the aim of the MSc in Water and Environmental Engineering to provide a comprehensive understanding of the core areas of water and environmental engineering.
-It will give the knowledge and skills needed to explore, critically assess and evaluate problems associated with poor water and sanitation and produce systematic and coherent solutions to protect public health
+The module addresses the aim of the MSc in Water and Environmental Engineering to provide a comprehensive understanding of the core areas of water and environmental engineering in relation to the protection of human health.
+It will give the knowledge and skills needed to explore, critically assess, and evaluate problems associated with poor water and sanitation and produce systematic and coherent solutions to protect public health.

 Number of Credits: 15

 Framework: FHEQ Level 7

 Independent Learning Hours: 80

 Lecture Hours: 22

 Guided Learning: 26